 Policymakers may scoff, but these numbers represent a mix that is part aspirational desire and part educated guess by the public.
 And while these numbers don’t represent majorities, what’s truly impressive is that they exist in such large numbers at all – even before any systematic effort to communicate a vision of an expansive effort in space.
 These polls hint at the possibility that the public wants more – much more – from our space program.

-It is to these aspirations that this essay speaks.
+It is to these aspirations and these dreams that this essay speaks.
 My alternative point of view on the future of America in space can be articulated in three simple words:

 Scale is possible.

 I am not writing to castigate the goals of space exploration or rain on anyone’s parade.
 They are fine and worthy goals.
 For the record, I like NASA.
 I fully support visiting asteroids, going to Mars, and returning to the moon as explorers and I will continue to do so.
-I hope to enjoy these “inspiring moments” if and when we get them just as I enjoyed and was inspired by the recent Pluto fly-by and the first images of that planet(oid).
+I hope to enjoy these “inspiring moments” if and when we get them.
 However, I firmly believe that a program of human space flight focused on space exploration should be the icing on the cake.
-My contention is that for the last 45 years we have failed to bake the cake.
-This essay will attempt a recipe for doing so.
+My contention is that for the last 50 years we have failed to bake the cake.
+This essay will attempt a new recipe for doing so.

 For many, the private sector is the answer and government just needs to get out of the way.
-Companies like SpaceX and Planetary Resources and their ilk will open the door to a new frontier in space, breaking the stranglehold of governments and bureaucracies.
+Companies like SpaceX and Blue Origin will open the door to a new frontier in space, breaking the stranglehold of governments and bureaucracies.
 I disagree.
 Without taking anything away from the innovations and energy these entrepreneurs and companies are bringing to the scene, I will argue (perhaps undiplomatically) that this point of view mistakes hype for reality and is deeply flawed.
-I will argue that ‘advancing humanity’ into space is going to require a massive public commitment to create the market and build the infrastructure within which the private sector will then flourish.
+I will argue that ‘advancing humanity’ into space is going to require a massive public commitment to create the market and build the infrastructure within which the private sector can then flourish.